AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Constructors can be used in places where a function taking the same parameters and returning a definite view of the type is expected, in particular as a value for a generic parameter or an access-to-subprogram.
-For example:'
+For example:
-'

 .. code-block:: ada

    generic